sdtemple/flare-hapibd-beagle-pipelie/README.md

 6. Your LAI results in a `lai/` folder
 7. Your IBD results in a `ibdsegs/` folder
     - By default, do not detect IBD segments

+For reproducibility, the `arguments.yaml` in the main folder says what you ran.
+Don't change it ever!

+For robustness, you can create different `*.yaml` settings and see how results change.
+Make sure to change the `your-analysis-folder` setting.

 ### Contact